fndemello/CUT-RUN_greenlist/README.md

 consistent noise profiles, consistent enough to be used as normalizers.
 However, the exact approach on how to use them is up to the reader's preference.

 For our manuscript, we chose to quantify the read pile-up on these regions using [deeptools multiBamSummary](https://deeptools.readthedocs.io/en/develop/content/tools/multiBamSummary.html), followed by calculating [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) size factors for each sample.
+These size factors could then be used along the DESeq2 analysis pipeline.